 Capital gains arise when you sell capital asset for an amount that is more than what you paid for it.
-Capital assets are any investment products like mutual funds, stocks or any real estate product like land, house etc. An increase in the value of any of these when you sell them is termed as capital gain.
-Similarly, a capital loss is suffered in case there is a decrease in the value of an asset with respect to its purchase price.
+Capital assets are any investment products like mutual funds, stocks, or any real estate product like land, house, etc. An increase in the value of any of these when you sell them is termed as a capital gain.
+Similarly, a capital loss is suffered in case there is a decrease in the value of an asset for its purchase price.

 Calculation of tax is dependent upon the type of capital gain.

 - Calculation of tax on short-term capital gains is simpler than that on long-term gains.
 For short-term gains, the gain is added to the total income and then the Income Tax is calculated based on the tax bracket that you fall in.

 - Calculation of tax on long-term capital gains is a slightly trickier business.
 Since long-term capital assets are held for longer periods, inflation also factors in while computing tax on long-term capital gains.

 Capital Gains Calculator

 Calculating capital gains tax can be done using one of the online tools designed for the purpose.
 When calculating capital gains tax using a calculator, the following information is to be entered:

 - Details of the purchase such as the date, month and year of the purchase.

 - Sale details such as the date, month and year of sale.